 The Foundation has a secure firewall and anti-virus software in place.
 These prevent individuals from unauthorised access and to protect the Foundation's network.
-The Foundation also teaches individuals about e-safety to ensure everyone is aware of how to protect the Foundation's network and themselves.
+The Foundation also teaches individuals about e-safety to ensure staff and pupils are aware of how to protect the Foundation's network and themselves.
+A separate IT and Computing Policy is in place to cover this in more detail for pupils.

-All IT Systems (in particular mobile devices) shall be protected with a secure password or passcode, or such other form of secure log-in system as approved by the IT Department.
-Biometric log-in methods can only be used if approved by the IT Department.
+All IT Systems (in particular mobile devices) shall be protected with a secure password or passcode, or such other form of secure log-in system as approved by the IT Services Department.
+Biometric log-in methods can only be used if approved by the IT Services Department.